globalpayments/android-sdk/README_NETCETERA.md

 - Netcetera 3DS sdk - in the form of an `.aar` android library you can get this from the Global Payments Support Team
-- license - both sandbox and production can be retrieved from Global Payments support team
+- API key - can be retrieved from Global Payments support team
 - acs certificate - in the form of `.pem` can be retrieved from Global Payments support team

 ## Installation